 The County's quantified housing objectives for the 8-year Housing Element Cycle are shown below.
-As there are no identified units currently at-risk and requiring preservation in the unincorporated County, the quantified objectives align with the RHNA and the development and redevelopment projections identified in Section 2 and Appendix E.
+As there are no identified units currently at-risk and requiring preservation in the unincorporated County, the quantified objectives align with the development and redevelopment projections identified in Section 2 and Appendix E.